-This convention varies a little by culture; for example, in the United States it's usually chicken soup (particularly with Jewish families, leading to the nickname "Jewish penicillin"), and in Japanese works it's rice porridge (okayu) note The trope can also be justified by the soup having magical properties that can cure the sick character.
+This convention varies a little by culture; for example, in the United States it's usually chicken soup (particularly with Jewish families, leading to the nickname "Jewish penicillin"), in the United Kingdom it's often chicken or tomato, and in Japanese works it's rice porridge (okayu) note The trope can also be justified by the soup having magical properties that can cure the sick character.

 It's sometimes paired with Appetite = Health: a sick character won't be hungry at all and won't eat anything, but once they're getting better, they'll try eating soup in small amounts and gradually they'll get better.